nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 You have added an Income
    Type: Salary
    Amount: 5000.00
-   Recurring every: 30 days, starting from: Oct 30 2023
+   Recurring every: 30 days, date added: Nov 04 2023, recurring on: Dec 04 2023
    Description: work
 to the Financial Planner.
 Balance: 5000.00
 ```
 - Note: Balance displayed above is just an example.
 Your actual balance may differ.
+- Note: Date displayed above is just an example.
+Your actual date may differ.

 #### Add expense: `add expense`
 Adds an expense to the Financial Planner

 Format: `add expense /a AMOUNT /t TYPE [/r DAYS] [/d DESCRIPTION]`

+- `/a` is used to specify the amount of the expense, where an **integer** or **double** is expected.
-- `/r` is used to denote a recurring expense, with the period to the next addition is specified by `DAYS`.
+- `/r` is used to denote a recurring expense, with the period to the next addition is specified by an **integer** representing the number of `DAYS`.
-- `/d` is used to give a description to the expense.
+- `/d` is used to give a description to the expense, where any **String** is expected.
 - `/t` is used to specify the expense type, where the list of acceptable types is given below

 | Expense         |